 Auxly Ottawa Inc. ("Auxly Ottawa") holds licences for cultivation and processing under the Cannabis Act, and conducts the Company's primary dried flower and pre-roll manufacturing, processing and distribution activities out of its own licensed space at the Company's Auxly Leamington Inc. ("Auxly Leamington") facility.
 This includes the production of the Company's Cannabis 1.0 Products, including Kolab Project dried flower and pre-rolls, Back Forty 40s pre-rolls, and Back Forty and Parcel dried and milled flower.
-In May 2023, Auxly announced the transition of the Company's dried flower and pre-roll cannabis product manufacturing, processing and distribution activities from the Auxly Ottawa facility in Carleton Place, Ontario to the Auxly Leamington facility, and the Auxly Ottawa Carleton Place facility was subsequently closed in

-November 2023.
-The Company intends to sell the Auxly Ottawa facility in due course and apply the proceeds from any such sale to support its ongoing operations.
+In May 2023, Auxly announced the transition of the Company's dried flower and pre-roll cannabis product manufacturing, processing and distribution activities from the Auxly Ottawa facility in Carleton Place, Ontario to the Auxly Leamington facility, and the Auxly Ottawa Carleton Place facility was subsequently closed in November 2023.
+In May 2024, the Company sold its Auxly Ottawa facility for \$1.7 million and applied the proceeds from the sale to support its ongoing operations.